Zarafshan Range: History

 The slopes of the range have been populated since antiquity.
 Prehistoric Siypantosh Rock Paintings are preserved in the Uzbek portion of the range.
 In about 400 BC, they belonged to the Iranian civilization of Sogdiana.
 In 330 BC, during the Asian Campaign, troops of Alexander the Great reached the Zarafshan Valley.
 The name of Lake Iskanderkul clearly originates from the name of Alexander - Iskander; however, attempts to place a connection between the lake and the campaign only exist at the level of legend.
 Together with the rest of Western Tajikistan, the Zarafshan Range has changed hands several times, being part of the Hephthalite Empire, the Umayyad Caliphate, and the Samanid Empire.
 In the 13th century, it was taken over by the Mongols, and in the 16th century, became part of the Khanate of Bukhara.
 The Zarafshan, Yaghnob, and Fan Darya valleys were essentially controlled by local authorities (beks).
 The fortress of Sarvoda was built to protect the gorge of the Fan Darya.

 In 1862, the Russian Empire started to penetrate to Central Asia.
 By 1870, Russian troops occupied both the Zarafshan and the Yaghnob valleys, with the last operation being the Iskanderkul Expedition in the spring of 1870, under the command of the Major General Alexander Abramov.
 During the expedition, Russian troops took the Yaghnob Valley under control.
 After 1870, military topographers started to map the mountains, including the Zarafshan Range.
 In 1870, Alexey Fedchenko lead an expedition to the Zarafshan Valley, and in 1880, Ivan Mushketov discovered the Zarafshan Glacier and investigated the upper part of the valley.
 In 1892, Vladimir Komarov investigated the Yaghnob valley.

 In 1868, Zarafshan Okrug was split from the Emirate of Bukhara.
 The Okrug was controlled by Russian authorities, but the authority at the local level remained with the beks.
 The whole Zarafshan Range was inside the okrug.
 On January 1, 1887 Samarkand Oblast was established, with the administrative center in Samarkand.
 In 1924, Samarkand Oblast was abolished and split between newly established Uzbek Soviet Socialist Republic and Tajik Autonomous Soviet Socialist Republic, corresponding to the contemporary division between Uzbekistan and Tajikistan.

 Population

 All valleys of the range are populated.
 There are no towns in the range; the closest towns are Panjakent and Samarkand.
 A major road between Dushanbe and Khujand crosses the range; another road to Samarkand follows the Zarafshan River.
 The roads into secondary valleys, including the Yaghnob valley, are mostly unpaved and poorly maintained.

 Most of the population of the range are Tajiks.
 The population of the Yaghnob Valley are the Yaghnobi.

 Tourism

-The Fann Mountains, and, to lesser extent, the Matcha Mountains are popular among mountaineers and hikers.
+The Fann Mountains, and, to a lesser extent, the Matcha Mountains are popular among mountaineers and hikers.